Comparison

 The P1 generates surprisingly strong low-end power for a budget wing.
 Riders coming from inflatable wings notice the difference immediately.
 The spliced Dyneema and trailing edge micro rod contribute to a canopy that holds its shape well through the power range.

-The Lowkite is known for progressive power delivery.
+The Plus V2 is known for progressive power delivery.
 It builds power gradually rather than loading up suddenly, which makes it forgiving for beginners.
 The power is there, but it arrives gently.

 Upwind

 Neither wing matches the upwind performance of premium brands.
-The Lowkite has a slight edge here based on community feedback, possibly due to its longer track record and more refined canopy shape.
+The Plus V2 has a slight edge here based on community feedback, possibly due to its longer track record and the V2 canopy refinements.
 The P1’s upwind ability is serviceable but not its strongest attribute.

 Stability

-The Lowkite feels composed across its range.
-Progressive power delivery means fewer surprises in gusty conditions.
+The Plus V2 feels composed across its range.
+The pronounced arc and progressive power delivery mean fewer surprises in gusty conditions.
 The P1 is stable on the water but requires some learning for beach handling.
 Finding the right flying angle during ground launch takes a few sessions.

-Verdict: Lowkite is slightly more polished in overall performance.
+Verdict: Plus V2 is slightly more polished in overall performance.
 P1 has stronger low-end power.

 Ease of Use